 To test the strength of your cannabutter, Bailey Rahn, an editor of informational content at Leafly, who is also helping to launch Leafly Canada, recommends trying one-quarter to half a teaspoon and waiting a while to see how you feel.
 Edibles can take up to two hours to kick in.

-If you have children, be sure to store cannabis-infused goods in a locked bag or box.
+If you have children, be sure to store cannabis-infused goods in a locked box.